2022 Illinois Senate election: District 35

-The district has been represented by Republican Dave Syverson since January 9, 2013.
+The district had been represented by Republican Dave Syverson since January 9, 2013.
 He previously represented the 34th district from 1993 to January 9, 2013.
 Syverson was re-elected unopposed in 2018.
 Sylverson defeated Eli Nicolosi, Winnebago County Republican Central Committee Chairperson, for the Republican nomination.
 Syverson faced no other ballot-listed candidates in the general election.

 District 36

 The district had been represented by Republican Neil Anderson since January 8, 2015.
 Anderson was re-elected with 50.8% of the vote in 2018.
-After being redistricted, Anderson is running for re-election in the 47th Legislative district.
+After being redistricted, Anderson ran for re-election in the 47th legislative district.
 Glen Evans, a minister, and Rock Island Mayor Mike Thoms ran for the Republican nomination.
 Thoms won the nomination.
 Michael Halpin, member of the Illinois House of Representatives for the 72nd Representative district, was the Democratic nominee.

 District 37

-The district has been represented by Republican Win Stoller since January 13, 2021.
+The district had been represented by Republican Win Stoller since January 13, 2021.
 Stoller was first elected with 99.71% of the vote in 2020.
 Stoller defeated Brett Nicklaus, a certified financial planner, for the Republican nomination.
 He faced no other ballot-listed candidates in the general election.

 District 38

-The district has been represented by Republican Deputy Minority Leader Sue Rezin since December 11, 2010.
+The district had been represented by Republican Deputy Minority Leader Sue Rezin since December 11, 2010.
 Rezin was re-elected with 59.4% of the vote in 2018.
 She faced no other ballot-listed candidates in the general election.

 District 39

-The district has been represented by Democratic Senate President Don Harmon since January 3, 2003.
+The district had been represented by Democratic Senate President Don Harmon since January 3, 2003.
 Harmon was re-elected unopposed in 2018.
 He faced no other ballot-listed candidates in the general election.

 District 40

-The district has been represented by Democrat Patrick Joyce since his appointment on November 8, 2019.
+The district had been represented by Democrat Patrick Joyce since his appointment on November 8, 2019.
 Joyce was elected with 58.5% of the vote in 2020.
 Philip Nagel, a former United States Air Force crew chief, and Krystyna Vela, a real estate agent, ran for the Republican nomination.
 Nagel won the nomination.

 District 41

-The district has been represented by Republican John Curran since his appointment on July 23, 2017.
+The district had been represented by Republican John Curran since his appointment on July 23, 2017.
 Curran was elected with 50.8% of the vote in 2018.
 He faced no other ballot-listed candidates in the general election.

 District 42

-The district has been represented by Democratic Assistant Majority Leader Linda Holmes since January 10, 2007.
+The district had been represented by Democratic Assistant Majority Leader Linda Holmes since January 10, 2007.
 Holmes was re-elected unopposed in 2018.
 Paul J. Santucci, an adjunct professor at North Central College, was the Republican nominee.